Porsche 911 review

 Our choice: 911 Carrera S

-However, this car’s advanced chassis control systems also deserve special mention, and give the car incredible mid-corner stability.
+However, the 911's advanced chassis control systems also deserve special mention as they give the car incredible mid-corner stability.

 A change to the 911’s steering set up means the car is much more comfortable on motorways.
-It's extremely refined, too - when cruising in seventh gear on a smooth surface, you can almost hear the ticking of the dash-mounted stopwatch that's offered as part of the optional Sport Chrono package.
+It's extremely refined, too - when cruising in seventh gear on a smooth surface, you can almost hear the ticking of the dash-mounted stopwatch that's offered as part of the Sport Chrono package.
+The Sport Chrono pack is optional on the Carrera and S models but standard on the GTS, which also comes with active engine mounts, sportier settings for the active suspension and a sports exhaust.

-The manual gearbox does feel a little clunky at low-speed though and given the choice we would opt for the fast and precise PDK automatic as its quicker than the manual and more relaxing.
-The four-wheel drive models do command a hefty premium but we'd recommend them for their excellent all-weather ability.
+The manual gearbox did feel a little clunky at low-speed though Porsche has recently updated it by giving it a slightly smoother shift.
+Despite this, we would still opt for the fast and precise PDK automatic as its quicker than the manual and more relaxing too.
+The four-wheel drive models do command a hefty premium, so we'd only recommend them if you really need their excellent all-weather ability.

 The 911 Turbo S is a car that requires you to reboot your expectations of grip and acceleration.
 With variable-vane twin turbos and direct injection, the 3.8-litre flat-six engine produces 552bhp (36bhp up on the Turbo) and 700Nm of torque.
 Helped by launch control, it rockets from 0-60mph in just 2.8 seconds, but on the road it’s the staggering in-gear response that blows you away.